dosyago/dn/README.md

 Save your browsing, then switch off the net and go to `http://localhost:22120` and switch mode to **serve** then browse what you browsed before.
 It all still works.

-**Note: you MUST close chrome before you run this.
-This will relaunch chrome.**

 ## Get 22120

 3 ways to get it: